-One thing you will quickly notice with your TDS level is the fact that it is continually rising.
+One thing you will quickly notice with your TDS level is that it is continually rising.
 In fact, commercial swimming pools that use liquid chlorine can have their TDS levels increase by thousands of mg/L every year.
 This happens for a multitude of reasons.
 When you add chlorine to clean the water, this will cause the TDS level to rise.
-The TDS level will also increase when people are swimming in the pool.
+The TDS level will also increase when people swim in the pool.

 Environmental factors, water quality, and a faulty filtration system are also common causes of a rising TDS level.
-The TDS level will rise quicker in warm climates as a result of evaporation too.
+The TDS level will rise quicker in warm climates due to evaporation too.
 As water evaporates and leaves your swimming pool, the ratio of contaminants to water increases.
-This is why maintaining a pool in warm climates can be a little bit more expensive and difficult.
+This is why maintaining a pool in warm climates can be more expensive and complicated.